Skip to content

 • Food services

-The PWM works as a career ladder: workers are required to receive training and move up skill levels to earn higher wages.
-Employers cannot simply pay the minimum — they must provide a pathway for workers to progress.
+The PWM is structured as a career ladder: workers must receive Workforce Skills Qualifications (WSQ) training and progress through skill levels to unlock higher wages.
+Employers in covered sectors cannot simply pay the minimum forever — they must support upward movement, and licensing in sectors like cleaning and security depends on PWM compliance.

 2026 PWM Wage Floors by Sector